scverse/scanpy/docs/ecosystem.rst

 .. role:: small
 .. role:: smaller

 With *ecosystem*, we mean single-cell related tools that operate on :class:`~anndata.AnnData`.
-Here, we list some that do not have an interface in the :doc:`external API <external/index>`.
+Here, we list some that do not have an interface in the :doc:`external API <external>`.

 Viewers